reneesarley/WordCounter_Week2/README.md

 ## Description

+_This application has two uses:_
-_This application will count how many times a specific word appears in a string and return the count to the user._
+* _It will count how many times a specific word appears in a string and return the count to the user.
+Both the word to search for and the string will be provided by the user._
-_Both the word to search for and the string will be provided by the user._
+* _It will tell you the scrabble score of word.
+The word will be provided by the user._

 ## Setup/Installation Requirements

 * _Downloaded the project from the GitHub repo here: https://github.com/reneesarley/WordCounter.git_
-* _Compile the Program.cs and RepeatCounter.cs files in the terminal using: $ mcs Program.cs RepeatCounter.cs_
-* _If using Mono, run the Program.exe file using: $ mono Program.exe_
+* _From the WordCounter directory restore, build and run through the terminal_

-## Specifications
+## Specifications for Word Counter

 |Behavior  |     Input     | Output|
 |:----------:|:-------------:|:------:|